$783,696Average Value$429Average Price per Sq Ft13Homes For Sale

 Although Liberty Hall and Marstons Mills Library are on Main Street, most of the neighborhood’s small collection of businesses and restaurants are on Route 149.
 Fig Tree Café is a go-to spot for breakfast and lunch.
 Breakfast items like eggs Benedict and home fries are particularly popular.
 “They serve duck eggs from a farm right up the road,” Murphy says.
 Morning Glory Café offers sandwiches and wraps for quick lunches.
 Along state Route 28, Saga Fusion is a popular sushi spot.
 Shopping centers also include a hardware store, pharmacy and a Stop & Shop.
 Downtown Hyannis has more shopping and dining options just under 10 miles away.

-Make sure to try the Eggs Benedict at Fig Tree Cafe in Marstons Mills; it never disappoints.
+The Eggs Benedict is a popular breakfast order at Fig Tree Cafe in Marstons Mills.

 Attending Barnstable’s public schools